Postdoctoral Neuropsychology Fellowship

 Fellows will receive academic appointments at Harvard Medical School, work in a major academic medical center and participate in a variety of in-depth training experiences that includes seminars, clinical case conferences and intensive supervision.
 Employee benefits are included, plus a competitive stipend.

 Interested applicants should submit a letter of application and a current CV, three letters of recommendation, college transcripts and de-identified samples of two reports.
-Electronic submissions are encouraged, to William Stone, Ph.D., ABPP, email@example.com.
+Electronic submissions are strongly encouraged, to William Stone, Ph.D., ABPP, firstname.lastname@example.org.
 Paper submissions should be sent to Dr. Stone at the Massachusetts Mental Health Center, 75 Fenwood Road, Boston, MA 02115.
-Contact Dr. Stone (617-754-1235; firstname.lastname@example.org), Dr. Margaret O’Connor (617-667-8968) or Dr. Nancy Moczyinski (617-667-4755) for further information about the program.
-Applications are due on January 15, 2016.
+Contact Dr. Stone (617-754-1235; email@example.com), Dr. Margaret O’Connor (617-667-8968) or Dr. Nancy Moczyinski (617-667-4755) for further information about the program.
+Completed applications are due by December 15, 2016.

 EOE M/F/VET/DISABILITY/GENDER IDENTITY/SEXUAL ORIENTATION